A Conic Model for Electrolyzer Scheduling: Introduction

 Currently, there is no widely adopted approach for modeling the hydrogen production curve in a computationally tractable way.
 It is a common practice in the literature to introduce relatively strong simplifications for the hydrogen production curve.
 For instance, a constant efficiency is used in \cite{MATUTE20211449} and \cite{pavic2022}.
 In \cite{VARELA20219303}, a first and second-order polynomial approximation for the hydrogen production curve is proposed.
 Although the second-order polynomial exhibits a smaller error, it has been eventually discarded due to its computational complexity.
-In \cite{powertech2023}, it has been shown that a linear hydrogen production curve is not suitable when the electrolyzer frequently operates at partial load, i.e., in the range between $P^{\mathrm{min}}$ and $P^{\mathrm{max}}$ in Figure~\ref{fig:curves}.
-Instead, they propose a piecewise-linear hydrogen production curve and assess the impact of neglecting a detailed electrolyzer model.
+In \citet{powertech2023}, it has been shown that a linear hydrogen production curve is not suitable when the electrolyzer frequently operates at partial load, i.e., in the range between $P^{\mathrm{min}}$ and $P^{\mathrm{max}}$ in Figure~\ref{fig:curves}.
+Instead, they propose a piecewise linear hydrogen production curve based on an incremental method and assess the impact of neglecting a detailed electrolyzer model.
 However, additional binary variables, one for each linearization segment, need to be introduced, increasing the computational burden.
+Similar piecewise linearization approaches based on convex combination methods are used in \citet{YiZeng_PWL}, \citet{Lin2021}, and \citet{Kountouris2023}.
+The reader is referred to \citet{PWLmethods} to learn more about different methods for the piecewise linear approximation.